camtrees/camtrees.github.io/Info-for-database-admins/google-services.md

 **2. Google Groups**

-<a href=“https://groups.google.com” target=“_blank”>Google Groups</a>
+<a href=‚Äúhttps://groups.google.com‚Äù target=‚Äú_blank‚Äù>Google Groups</a>
 facilitates collaboration through a centralized shared email address.

-Utilizing the camorgdatabase@gmail.com user account, we have established a Google Group titled “Cam Tree Hub Captains.”
-Members of the group can send emails to cam-tree-hub-captains@googlegroups.com.
+Utilizing the camorgdatabase@gmail.com user account, we have established a Google Group titled ‚ÄúCam Tree Hub Captains.‚Äù Members of the group can send emails to cam-tree-hub-captains@googlegroups.com.
 Google will subsequently distribute these emails to all group members.
 This approach eliminates the need for individuals to maintain their own lists of Hub Captains.
 Additionally, new users added to the group can review past